UNM-CARC/QuickBytes/GATK_QuickByte.md

 		-select-type INDEL \
 		-O $src/combined_vcfs/raw_indel.vcf.gz

 Here are some good sample filters.
-The “DP_filter” is depth of coverage (you will probably want to change this), “Q_filter” is quality score, “QD_filter” is quality by depth (avoids artificial inflation of calls), and “FS_filter” is a strand bias filter (higher value means higher bias).
+The “DP_filter” is depth of coverage (you will probably want to change this), “Q_filter” is quality score, “QD_filter” is quality by depth (avoids artificial inflation of calls), "MQ_filter" is a mapping quality filter, and “FS_filter” is a strand bias filter (higher value means higher bias).
 Note that DP is better for low depth samples, while QD is better for high depth.
 More info can be found on [GATK’s website](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants).

 	gatk VariantFiltration \
 		-R ${reference}.fa \